MattKevan/uxlift/_books/usable-usability.md

 publisher: John Wiley & Sons
 imprint:
 image: "/assets/images/usable-usability.jpg"
-intro: 'Frustrated by pop–ups?
+description: 'Frustrated by pop–ups?
 Forms that make you start over if you miss a field?
 Nonsensical error messages?
 You′re not alone!'
 ---

 This book helps you simply get it right the first time (or fix what′s broken).